• About Us

 Wise supports dozens of Philippine banks including BDO, BPI, Metrobank, UnionBank, Land Bank, and many more.
 But if you don’t have a bank account, you can transfer money from your Wise account to a GCash wallet, whether it’s your own or someone else’s.
 Wise to GCash transfers work the same way as local banks, and you also get to enjoy the benefits of low fees and real currency exchange rates.

-GCash needs no introduction, so let’s get started with this step-by-step guide on how to transfer money from Wise (TransferWise) to GCash.
+GCash needs no introduction, so let’s get started with this step-by-step guide on how to transfer money from Wise (formerly TransferWise) to GCash.

 How to Transfer Money From Wise to GCash